 I am writing a book on negative stereotypes about Americans, and Trump is the gift that keeps on giving for the project.
 He is one of those Americans that foreigners have instantly strong opinions about.
 When George W. Bush ran for the presidency, and when Sarah Palin was chosen by senator John McCain as his presidential running-mate, there was a mountain of criticism around the globe about their ignorance and parochialism.

-Six dominant stereotypes about Americans were constructed in the 1820s and 1830s, and they have persisted ever since.
 People everywhere seemed to be saying—based on very little information—“I know this kind of American, and I do not like them.”
 This reaction occurs because there is a long-standing stock of stereotypes about Americans that go back to the early-19th century, instantly available to animate one’s feelings.

 My research, which is based on reading over 100 travel books written by Europeans from the early-19th century, argues that six dominant stereotypes about Americans were constructed in the 1820s and 1830s.
 They have persisted ever since.
 These were: that American manners were extremely deficient; that Americans were often anti-intellectual, uncultured, and ignorant; that Americans lived ultimately bland lives; that Americans were particularly prone to boasting and annoying patriotism; that Americans were money obsessed and financially untrustworthy; and finally that Americans were hypocrites.
 Trump, for many, is the embodiment of these negative national stereotypes.

 In terms of manners, Trump is the schoolyard bully as CEO.
 Trump’s bad manners could generously be viewed as anti-elitist populism challenging the failing status quo.
 But many outside the US view them as the crude rantings of a narcissist.